 HOW IT CAN HELP YOUR GAME

 Confidence, visualization and focus – every game starts in the mind.
-One example: are you a golfer with a case of the ‘yips’ every time you’re on the course?
-Maybe you flub the short putts, because of nerves?
+One example: are you a golfer with a case of the ‘yips’ on the course?
+Maybe flub the short putts and whiff the big drives, due to nerves?
 Here’s how floating can help:

 (Recovery Time, Pain Reduction, Muscle Memory)